-- Wash your hands frequently with alcohol-based hand rub or soap and water for at least 20 seconds
+- Wash your hands frequently with an alcohol-based hand rub or soap and water for at least 20 seconds

 - Maintain social distancing / Avoid close contact

 - Avoid touching eyes, nose and mouth

 - Cover nose and mouth when coughing and sneezing with a tissue or flexed elbow

 - If you have fever, cough and difficulty breathing, seek medical care early